sodadata/docs/soda-cl/recon.md

 ### Add a filter

 You can add a filter to a reconciliation project's configuration to constrain the data on which Soda executes the reconciliation checks.
 Refer to the example below.

+**Best practice** dictates that you add filters when using record reconciliation checks to mitigate heavy memory usage and long scan times when performing record-to-record comparisons of data.
+See [Limitations and constraints](#limitations-and-constraints).

 ```yaml
 reconciliation Production: